-Germany: Contractual working time between public employees and civil servants is different.
+Germany: contractual working time between public employees (39 hours per week) and civil servants (41 hours per week) is different.

-Italy: The number of legal working days of holidays varies.
+Italy: the number of legal working days of holidays varies.
 30 days in the first three years of work, 32 from the fourth year.
 For the police, there are two bands based on seniority: 36 days from 15 to 25 years of service, 45 days for more than 25 years.